ptilleti/AI-Workspace/01-pdf-chatbot/docs/OLLAMA_GUIDE.md

 ### Context Windows

+Different models have different context limits:
 - Llama 3.2: 128K tokens (~96K words)
 - Llama 3.1: 128K tokens
 - Phi-3: 128K tokens

 This determines how much PDF content can be processed at once.

+**In this project**: The chatbot automatically limits context to ~30,000 characters (~7,500 tokens) to ensure reliable performance and leave room for the system message, question, and response.
+For larger documents, consider implementing RAG (Retrieval Augmented Generation).

 ---